-After 2.5 miles you will make it to a bend in the trail, there is a sign that tells you the falls are down and to the right from here.
-I would recommend grabbing a GPS track for this hike as well and putting it on your phone as it is nice to have something to follow especially when you are in the canyon.
+After 2.5 miles, you will make it to a bend in the trail.
+There is a sign that tells you the falls are down from here.
+I would recommend grabbing a GPS track for this hike and putting it on your phone as it is nice to have something to follow, especially when you are in the canyon.

-While that seems like a really short length, it will easily take you longer than the 2.5 miles coming in did as there is no real trail.
+While that seems short, it will easily take you longer than the 2.5 miles coming in did as there is no real trail.

-Also, if it is a nice day, consider just walking through the water when you cross as it is much simpler then trying to find the best rocks to use to jump across.
-The path is beautiful though with lots of small waterfalls and rushing water.
+Also, if it is a nice day, consider just walking through the water when you cross as it is much easier then trying to find the best rocks to use to jump across.
+The path is beautiful, with lots of small waterfalls and rushing water.

 This is where the trail gets tough, as the last .25 miles are pretty much all scrambling up rocks.